nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Swapping shifts: `swapShift`
 Swaps shifts between 2 staffs.
 The 2 staffs are identified using their names.

-* If no date input is provided, current week is taken as default.
+* If no date input is provided, the next occurrence of the provided shift is assumed.
-* If only one date input is provided, it assumes that the period is for the seven days after the date.
+* If only one date input is provided, the next occurrence of both the provided shifts *after the provided date* is assumed.

 Formats:
 `swapShift -n NAME -n NAME d/day-shift_number d/day-shift_number [da/START_DATE] [da/END_DATE]`